 - Neuropace Inc (NPCE)

 - Janux Therapeutics Inc (JANX)

 - Intellia Therapeutics Inc (NTLA)

 Some of its top holdings include:

 Springworks Therapeutics, Inc. (SWTX)

-Since the company’s initial listing price of around $23 around a year ago, shares have surged to a current all-time high of $79, reaffirming the fund’s decision to hold on to the stock.
-Considering that OrbiMed’s participation in both of the company’s two funding rounds, the stock’s current market cap of $3.9 billion means that the fund is sitting on massive unreleased gains, making Springworks one of its most successful investments ever.
+Since the company’s initial listing price of around $23 around a year ago, shares are now trading to around $72, reaffirming the fund’s decision to hold on to the stock.
+Considering that OrbiMed’s participation in both of the company’s two funding rounds, the stock’s current market cap of $3.5 billion means that the fund is sitting on massive unreleased gains, making Springworks one of its most successful investments ever.